-In this paper, we have demonstrated the utility of an IPC concept for handling communication and sharing information and resources within a complex robot system which may have a number of software and hardware modules under the control of separate processes.
-Upon reviewing the IPC literature and the design constraints for a typical robot system, we have implemented our own IPC system, Broker, which has successfully served as the communication infrastructure that was required for the RoboCup project.
+In this paper, we have demonstrated the utility of the IPC technology for handling communication and sharing information and resources within a complex robot system, which may have a number of software and hardware modules under the control of separate processes.
+Upon reviewing the IPC literature and the design constraints for a typical robot system, we have implemented our own IPC system, Broker, which has successfully served as the communication infrastructure that we sorely needed in a Robocup project.
 The system can work equally well in both a simulation and real-world environment.

-Broker has several key characteristics that prove to be extremely valuable.
+Broker has several key characteristics that prove to be extremely valuable to us.
 First, it provides a communication channel among any pair of processes within the system with a simple API and yet, at the same time, prevents the processes from affecting each other in case of a process failure.
 Secondly, Broker uses a text-based message format which makes it easy to develop parsers and which can be easily modified and extended to handle changing communication needs.
 Finally, since Broker is based on a standard network protocol (UDP in our case), it is capable of linking processes written in any language and running under any OS that support this standard protocol.

 One deficiency of our current implementation of Broker is its scalability with respect to the number of processes that run in the system.
 We believe that this deficiency can be addressed with simple technical measures using, for example, multicast to send packets rather than multiple unicasts so that the processes or agents can communicate directly.
 Broker's role will change to that of a directory to set up the initial connections.
-Another potential problem is the system's dependence on Broker, which introduces a single point of failure.
-This can be mitigated by the similar measure, i.e., by allowing processes to talk to each other directly upon detecting Broker failure.
+Another potential problem is the system's dependence on Broker, causing it to fail due to a single point of failure.
+This can be mitigated by the similar measure described above, i.e., by allowing processes to talk to each other directly upon detecting Broker failure.
 Our current implementation does not include these measures as it would considerably complicate the implementation.
 Our future work includes analyzing how these can be implemented without compromising the strengths of Broker.